 Course:

-In the 8-week Introduction to Educational Research Course, you will also practice reviewing educational literature and craft a 5-page educational research proposal specific to your area of interest and expertise for the course deliverable (Educational Research Proposal).
+In the 10-week Educational Research Course (ERC), you will practice reviewing educational literature and craft a 5-page educational research proposal specific to your area of interest and expertise for the course deliverable (Educational Research Proposal).

 Reflection